Blendify/blender-manual/trunk/blender_docs/manual/render/output/display.rst

 :doc:`Rendering Animations </render/workflows/animations>` is a bit more complex and is covered in the next sections.

 To render an image from the active camera, in the Render Panel, press the *Render* button.
-By default the 3D view is replaced with the UV/Image Editor and the render appears.
+By default the 3D View is replaced with the UV/Image Editor and the render appears.

 Displaying Renders